 Long-term patterns in tropical stream biogeochemistry

 In collaboration with Drs.
-Cathy Pringle (UGA), Alonso Ramirez (University of Puerto Rico), John Duff (US Geological Survey) and Gaston Small (University of Minnesota), we are examining long-term patterns in stream biogeochemistry at La Selva Biological Station in Costa Rica.
+Cathy Pringle (UGA), Alonso Ramirez (NC State), John Duff (US Geological Survey) and Gaston Small (University of Minnesota), we are examining long-term patterns in stream biogeochemistry at La Selva Biological Station in Costa Rica.
 We have observed that ENSO-related changes in dry season rainfall lead to increases in stream water P and episodic pH drops (Triska et al. 2006, Small et al. 2012).
 The episodic pH drops are not the same in all streams through out La Selva, due to very different buffering capacity provided by interbasin groundwater inputs into some of the streams.
 (Ardón et al 2013).
 This work is supported by an NSF-LTREB.